 The proposed project will not introduce new technology that would promote quality or cost effectiveness in the delivery of inpatient health services or increase the potential for the provision of health care services on an outpatient basis.
+However, LewisGale Mental Health & Wellness Center will be a purpose-built psychiatric facility, with larger and more modern treatment space, improved highway access and more parking.
+Additionally, the applicant asserts that "as a result of the new, improved facility and location, LGMC should be able to serve more patients than it can currently serve at The Pavilion."
 As previously discussed, the applicant has agreements in place with a number of CSBs and the proposed project received support from several CSBs.
 Additionally, as discussed above, the applicant regularly accepts patients pursuant to TDOs.
 DCOPN did not identify any other factors, not discussed elsewhere in this staff analysis report, to bring to the Commissioner's attention regarding the determination of a public need for the proposed project.